vuejs/apollo/docs/api/apollo-query.md

 - `result`: Apollo Query result
   - `result.data`: Data returned by the query (can be transformed by the `update` prop)
   - `result.fullData`: Raw data returned by the query (not transformed by the `updated` prop)
-  - `result.loading`: Boolean indicating that a request is in flight
+  - `result.loading`: Boolean indicating that a request is in flight (you may need to set `notifyOnNetworkStatusChange` prop for it to change)
   - `result.error`: Eventual error for the current result
   - `result.networkStatus`: See [apollo networkStatus](https://www.apollographql.com/docs/react/basics/queries.html#graphql-query-data-networkStatus)
-- `query`: Smart Query associated with the component
+- `query`: Smart Query associated with the component.
+It's useful to do some operations like `query.refetch()` or `query.fetchMore()`.
 - `isLoading`: Smart Query loading state
 - `gqlError`: first GraphQL error if any
 - `times`: number of times the result was updated